pjcavalcanti/WitnessInformation/README.md

 # WitnessInformation
-Code for the Information theoretical perspective on the method of Entanglement Witnesses paper.
+Code for the "Information theoretical perspective on the method of Entanglement Witnesses" paper.

 https://arxiv.org/abs/2308.07744